SDHS/django-rest-backend/notes.md

 This will run all the migrations in our project.

 This will create tables in the database corresponding to all of the models in our project and their dependencies.

+### Creating a superuser

+Django admin is a really useful tool that allows us to create an administrator website for our project through which we can manage our database models.
+This makes it really easy to inspect the database, and modify the models.

+Before we can use the django admin, though, we'll have to create a superuser. superuser is a user with maximum privileges over our database.
+We'll create a superuser using the Django CLI.
+In the `/vagrant` directory with virtual environment active, type:

+`python manage.py createsuperuser`

+This will prompt you to enter your email, name, and password.
+Once entered, the superuser is created.

+### Enabling Django Admin

+By default, django admin is already enabled on all new projects.
+However, we need to register any newly created models with the django admin so that it knows that we want to display that model in the admin interface.
+To enable the django admin for our `UserProfile` model, go to the `admin.py` file in our `profiles_api` app directory.
+Import your model into this file by:

+`from <app_name> import models`

+In our case:

+`from profiles_api import models`

+After importing the model, register it using:

+`admin.site.register(models.<ModelName>`

+In our case:

+`admin.site.register(models.UserProfile)`

+admin is already imported by Django into the `admin.py` file.

+### Testing Django Admin

+Now that we have enabled the django admin for our project, we can test it by starting the django dev server using: (ensure virtual environment is active and you're in the `/vagrant` directory)

+`python manage.py runserver 0.0.0.0:8000`

+and going to:

+`127.0.0.1:8000/admin`

+Here, we'll type the email and password of the superuser we previously created.

+We'll see three sections in the django admin interface.
+Each section represents a different app in our project. `AUTH TOKEN` app is automatically added as part of the `django rest framework`. `AUTHENTICATION AND AUTHORIZATION` is part of Django.
+It comes out of the box and allow us to use the authentication system.
+Finally, we have the app we created, `profiles_api`.
+In its section, we can also see the `UserProfile` model that we created.
+However, Django has automatically named it `user profiles`, by removing the pascal case and pluralizing it.

+Clicking on the `user profiles` model, we can see our superuser.